MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-publish.md

 3. [Name the connection](/microsoftsearch/configure-connector#step-2-name-the-connection)

 4. Provide the URL to the data source you're connecting to and credentials to access it.
 Choose the Graph connector Agent available, and validate the information provided.
-Click Next on success.
+Select Next on success.

-5. Provide any additional configuration if required by your connector.
+5. Provide any extra configuration if required by your connector.
 You can pass any information specific to the connection to the datasource.
-For example, if you are building a connector for Azure DevOps, the projects that need to be indexed can be the additional parameters.
-For a Wiki connector, the subsections that need to be indexed can be the additional parameters.
-The API to query the wiki can take these filters specified in the additional parameters and get the items from datasource.
+For example, if you're building a connector for Azure DevOps Services, the projects that need to be indexed can be the extra parameters.
+For a Wiki connector, the subsections that need to be indexed can be the more parameters.
+The API to query the wiki can take these filters specified in the extra parameters and get the items from data source.

     The data in the parameter is opaque to the platform.
-It is serialized and stored as a string and passed to the connector.
+It's serialized and stored as a string and passed to the connector.
 The connector can deserialize this data as required and use it.

 6. [Assign property labels](/microsoftsearch/configure-connector#step-6-assign-property-labels)

 7. [Manage Schema](/microsoftsearch/configure-connector#step-7-manage-schema)

-8. [Manage Search permissions](/microsoftsearch/configure-connector#step-5-manage-search-permissions) Only AAD based access control lists are supported for only people with access to the data source.
+8. [Manage Search permissions](/microsoftsearch/configure-connector#step-5-manage-search-permissions) Only Azure AD based access control lists are supported for only people with access to the data source.

 9. Select [refresh frequencies](/microsoftsearch/configure-connector#step-8-refresh-settings) of crawls

-10. [Review](/microsoftsearch/configure-connector#step-9-review-connection) the details provided and click Finish
+10. [Review](/microsoftsearch/configure-connector#step-9-review-connection) the details provided and select Finish

 11. [Customize the search results page](/microsoftsearch/configure-connector#step-10-customize-the-search-results-page)